 SunRail is a passenger rail system serving Central Florida.
 Once fully developed, SunRail will include 17 stations on a 61-mile corridor.
 SunRail trains feature quality amenities such as free Wi-Fi, power outlets with each seat, and luggage and bicycle storage.
 Many SunRail stations are located on regularly running bus routes and the downtown LYNX LYMMO bus rapid transit system, and provide users with easy access to sidewalks, bike lanes, and recreational trails.
-Most stations are connected to park-and-ride facilities and Amtrak can be accessed from the Sanford, Winter Park, and Orlando Health SunRail stations.
+Most stations are connected to parkand-ride facilities and Amtrak can be accessed from the Sanford, Winter Park, and Orlando Health SunRail stations.
 Future phases of the SunRail project will include double tracking, grade crossing improvements, the construction of additional stations to the north and south, and a connection to Orlando International Airport at an intermodal terminal where passengers can access air, intercity and commuter rail, local bus, and rental car options.
-SunRail is the state's most recent commuter rail system.
-TriRail has been in operation in Southeast Florida for more than two decades, with expansion plans underway.
-Tampa Bay and Northeast Florida also are planning regional transit systems.